hirsimaki-markus/seapie/README.md

 * Remove unnecessary features
 * Improve on how seapie is imported.
 Maybe remove singleton requirement.
 * Send me email or any message anywhere if you have suggestions
 * !r will uselessly stop in loops.
 Replace with stopping on seapie instead.
+Problem with catching StopIteration
 * Maybe do something useful with ! and !!
 * Improve exit and quit, add abilty to just kill the entire thing
 * Show all local and globals from all scopes?